nick-pelepchan/uinfo/README.md

 #Unassailable.info
+The entirety of this site is designed with HTML, PHP and CSS  (That's right, no javascript).

 NOTE: Still working out quite a few bugs with the underlying functions.
 The site is not live yet.

 ##Page Design